-I610 Dynamic Modeling of Rehabilitation and Health Systems (3 Cr)

-An introduction to System Dynamics as a method for computer modeling of rehabilitation and health systems.
+I610 Dynamic Modeling in Rehabilitation and Health Systems (3 cr.)
+P: Consent of instructor.
+An introduction to System Dynamics as a method of computer modeling of rehabilitation and health systems.
 Includes weekly modeling exercises, and a simulation experiment using an already existing model.

-611 Factor Analysis (3 Cr)
+611 Factor Analysis (3 cr.)
+P: PSY 600.
 Theory and applications of factors analysis in psychological research.

-612 Advanced Test Theory (3 Cr)
+612 Advanced Test Theory (3 cr.)
 P: PSY 608 or consent of instructor.
 Item Sampling and latent ability theories of test scores, together with related problems and possible solutions.
 Developments by Lord, Cronbach, Rasch, and Birnbaum will be covered.

-I612 Deinstitutionalization and the Planning of Community-Based Rehabilitation Service Systems (3 Cr)
+I612 Deinstitutionalization and the Planning of Community-Based Rehabilitation Service Systems (3 cr.)
 P: Graduate standing.
 An overview of the successes and failures of the deinstitutionalization movement in developmental disabilities and psychiatric disability.
 Covers principles of conceptualizing, planning, and implementing community-based residential, vocational, and social skills training programs.

-615 Introduction to Psychobiology (3 Cr)
+615 Introduction to Psychobiology (3 cr.)
 A survey of the integrated neurosciences for nonconcentrators emphasizing human physiological psychology.
 Neural processes of sensory and motor function, arousal and sleep, motivation, learning and memory, language function, and personality disorders will be presented with selected coverage of neuroanatomy, neurophysiology, neuropharmacology, and neuroendocrinology.
 Both normal and pathological functions will be covered.

-624 Human Learning and Memory (3 Cr)
+624 Human Learning and Memory (3 cr.)
 P: Consent of instructor.
 (Formerly numbered PSY 630.)
 Theory of and experimental findings in human learning and memory.

-628 Perceptual Processes (3 Cr)
+628 Perceptual Processes (3 cr.)
 P: PSY B334 or equivalent.
 General review of basic concepts and findings in the area of perception.

-633 Seminar in Experimental Psychology (3 Cr)
+633 Seminar in Experimental Psychology (3 cr.)
+P: Consent of instructor.
 Critical analysis of current problems in experimental psychology.
 Emphasis upon reviewing literature, preparing, and presenting papers.

-640 Survey of Social-Personality Psychology I (3 Cr)
+640 Survey of Social-Personality Psychology I (3 cr.)
 P: PSY B370 or equivalent.
 An extensive survey of methods, research, and theory in social-personality psychology.

-641 Survey of Social-Personality Psychology II (3 Cr)
+641 Survey of Social-Personality Psychology II (3 cr.)
 P or C: PSY 600.
 An extensive survey of methods, research, and theory in social-personality psychology.

-1642 Cross-Cultural Social Psychology (3 Cr)
+I642 Cross-Cultural Social Psychology (3 cr.)
 P: PSY 600, PSY 640.
 A survey of methodology and findings from cross-cultural analysis of social behavior.
 Findings are applied to the development of techniques for cross-cultural training.

-1643 Field Methods and Experimentation (3 Cr)
+I643 Field Methods and Experimentation (3 cr.)
+P: PSY 600.
 The course will cover methods appropriate for field experimentation and program evaluation.
 Topics will include quasi-experimental designs, sampling procedures, and issues associated with program evaluation.

-646 Seminar in Social Psychology (3 cr)
+646 Seminar in Social-Personality Psychology (3 cr.)
+P: Consent of instructor.
 A seminar covering such topics as attitudes, attitude change, small group behavior, psychological bases of group structure, and social interaction.

-1648 Practicum in Applied Social Psychology (3 Cr)
+1648 Practicum in Applied Social Psychology (3 cr.)
+P: Consent of instructor.
 Students will participate in applied research and/or program evaluation in a community agency.
-The field experience, combined with a seminar, will provide on-site training and skill development under the supervision of the Psychology Department and agency personnel.
+The field experience, combined with a seminar, will provide on-site training and skill development under the supervision of the Department of Psychology and agency personnel.

-1649 Internship in Applied Social Psychology (0 Cr)
+I649 Internship in Applied Social Psychology (0 cr.)
+P: Consent of instructor.

-Open only to Applied Social Psychology students in approved internship facilities.
+Open only to applied social psychology students in approved internship facilities.
 Provides opportunity for application of knowledge of program evaluation and/or social research under supervision of the agency and monitored by the Department of Psychology.

-650 Developmental Psychology (3 Cr)
+650 Developmental Psychology (3 cr.)
 Major concepts, principles, and facts concerning the biological and environmental influences on behavioral and psychological development.
 Particular emphasis given to essential principles of ontogenetic development (life span) emerging from current research in genetics and psychology.